Aleksasgrodis/Aleksasgrodis/README.md

 ### Hi there, I'm Aleks 👋

-- 🌱 I’m currently learning everything 🤣
+- 🌱  I’m currently learning everything
-- 👯 I’m looking to collaborate with other content creators
+- 👯  I’m looking to collaborate with other developers
 - 🥅  2020 Goals: Contribute more to Open Source projects

 ### Languages and Tools: